gabbymorgan/django/notes-app/README.md

 # DJANGO Intro

 This is my first Django app.
 How about that?
-Look at it!